-As of July 12, 2012, the Authority had \$132,823,388 aggregate principal amount of Outstanding Parity Indebtedness.
-This total includes the 2005 Series A Bonds (\$82,835,000), the proceeds of which were used by the Authority in 2005 to acquire the Regional Wastewater System from the Constituent Municipalities; the 2008 Series A Bonds (\$18,250,000), the proceeds of which were used to finance various capital improvements; the CREBs (\$1,833,333); and Assumed Clean Water Fund Obligations and Clean Water Fund Obligations (\$29,905,055), the proceeds of which have been used by the Authority, or the Constituent Municipalities in the case of the Assumed Clean Water Fund Obligations, to make capital improvements to the Regional Wastewater System.
+As of July 10, 2014, which is the anticipated closing date of the 2014 Series B Bonds, the Authority will have \$202,382,893 aggregate principal amount of Outstanding Parity Indebtedness.
+This total includes the unrefunded portion of the 2005 Series A Bonds, the proceeds of which were used by the Authority in 2005 to acquire the Regional Wastewater System from the Constituent Municipalities; the 2008 Series A Bonds, the proceeds of which were used to finance various capital improvements; the CREBs, the proceeds of which were used for energy improvements, the 2012 Series B Bonds, the 2014 Series B Bonds and the Assumed Clean Water Fund Obligations and Clean Water Fund Obligations, the proceeds of which have been used by the Authority, or the Constituent Municipalities in the case of the Assumed Clean Water Fund Obligations, to make capital improvements to the Regional Wastewater System.

-In accordance with the CSO Cost Sharing Agreement between the Authority and the City of New Haven, New Haven is responsible for 40% of the debt service on Assumed Clean Water Fund Obligations and Clean Water Fund Obligations issued for purposes of CSO capital improvements.
-As of July 12, 2012, the aggregate principal amount of Assumed Clean Water Fund Obligations and Clean Water Fund Obligations subject to the terms of the CSO Cost Sharing Agreement was \$25,052,826.
+In accordance with the CSO Cost Sharing Agreement between the Authority and the City of New Haven, New Haven is responsible for 40% of the debt service on the Assumed Clean Water Fund Obligations and Clean Water Fund Obligations issued for purposes of CSO capital improvements.
+As of July 10, 2014, the aggregate principal amount of Assumed Clean Water Fund Obligations and Clean Water Fund Obligations subject to the terms of the CSO Cost Sharing Agreement will be \$26,475,290.